 The Department’s facilities and services include fully equipped studios housed in the Kenilworth Square East building and the main campus Art Building.

 The Peck School of the Arts’ Kenilworth Square East (KSE) Gallery provides a year-round schedule of exhibitions, with galleries that are housed in the Kenilworth Square East building, a research facility approximately one mile from campus.
 The Department of Art and Design offers a schedule of workshops and special lectures each year.
 In addition, graduate student studios are located in the Kenilworth Square East building.

-Frederick R. Layton Fellowships are awarded each year to incoming and continuing graduate students, depending on funding.
-Information and application forms may be obtained at: http://uwm.edu/arts/art-and-design/graduate/.
+Frederick R. Layton Fellowships are awarded each year to incoming and continuing graduate students.
+Information and application forms are in the Panthera Application.

-A limited number of Teaching Assistantships and Project Assistantships are offered through the Department of Art and Design.
-Information and application forms may be obtained at: http://uwm.edu/arts/art-and-design/graduate/.
+A limited number of Teaching Assistantships and Project Assistantships are oﬀered through the Department of Art and Design.
+Information and application forms are in the Panthera Application.

-Students applying for admission to the three graduate programs in Art and Design, should note these application deadlines:
+Students applying for admission to the two graduate programs in Art and Design, should note these application deadlines:

-For Fall admission to the MA and MFA graduate programs in Art, the Graduate School recommends completing the online application one year in advance of intended enrollment (check http://uwm.edu/arts/art-and-design/graduate/ for more specific information) with portfolios and letters of recommendation uploaded to the Panthera Graduate Admission Application page by February 1.
-If applying for university fellowships, the application is due by December 10.
+For Fall admission to the MA and MFA graduate programs in Art, applications with portfolios and letters of recommendation must be completed by January 25 to be considered for Fellowships and Assistantships or February 1 if you are not applying for funding.
+If you are eligible and want to apply for university fellowships, you must notify the Office of Graduate Studies and the application is due by December 10.
 Applications are accepted for Fall admission only.

 An applicant must meet Graduate School requirements plus these departmental requirements to be considered for admission to the program:

 - An undergraduate major or minor in art or design, or related field, or a body of work that demonstrates professional or research interest in design thinking and/or making.